henderea/MemoryTamer/USING.md

 ##Explanation of Preferences

-**NOTE:** "Reload Preferences" will attempt to reload settings from the preferences storage.
-This will not normally be of any use because preferences are loaded on startup and the preferences storage is updated with each preference change.

 ###Notifications
-This option is the pair of menu items that appear directly below the "Reload Preferences" item.
+This option is the pair of menu items that appear at the top of the Preferences menu.
 It controls which notification system you are using.

 If you are on OS X 10.7 Lion, it will be set to Growl and not allow changing.
 If you are on OS X 10.8 Mountain Lion or above, it will default to Notification Center with the option to switch to Growl.